Jay-Mehta-Simform/cockatiel-poc/README.md

-# POC - Cockatiel
+# POC - Cockatiel and Opossum

-This is a project aimed to demonstrate the usage of the Cockatiel npm package.
+This is a project aimed to demonstrate the usage of the Cockatiel and Opossum packages.

 ## Run Locally